 Underlying the practice of TCM is a unique view of the world and the human body.
 This view is based on the ancient Chinese perception of humans as microcosms of a larger, surrounding universe (macrocosm) and their relationship with nature and its forces.
 What happens to one part of the body affects every other part of the body.
 The mind and body are not viewed separately, but as part of an energetic system.
 Similarly our organs are viewed as interconnected structures that work together to keep the body functioning in balance and harmony.

-The truth is, there is no single way that herbal medicine works, The various healing herbs of Traditional Chinese Medicine perform many functions including:
+The truth is, there is no single way that herbal medicine works, The various healing herbs of Traditional Chinese Medicine perform many functions.

-Depending on your illness, we may prescribe Traditional Chinese medicine and acupuncture (along with massage and/or reflexology, if necessary), because these treatments work perfectly side by side.
+Depending on your illness, we may prescribe Traditional Chinese medicine and acupuncture (along with guasha and/or cupping, if necessary), because these treatments work perfectly side by side.
 For example, we might give you herbs to raise your chi levels and acupuncture to unblock your meridians and make sure the chi flows smoothly to your internal organs.

 And if you really want to experience “total” health, don’t wait until you’re sick to take Chinese herbs.
 Rather use herbs regularly throughout the year to prevent illness.